 4. Relevant Events Since 2014: Schools start with a rating of .5.
-Events on campus that indicate a commitment by faculty, administration and/or students to protect free inquiry and viewpoint diversity are labeled GREEN (+.10 points each).
-If events indicate a restriction or punish dissent, they are labeled RED (-.10 each).
-We ignore events that involve just a few students or professors and focus on those indicating broader sentiment, norms, or policy.
-We add up all the pluses and minuses but restrict the range from 0 to +1.0.
+Events on campus that indicate a commitment by faculty, administration and/or students to protect free inquiry and viewpoint diversity are labeled GREEN (+.25 each).
+If events indicate a restriction or punish dissent, they are labeled RED (-.25 each).
+We break out events by their source (students, faculty or administration) and ignore events that involve just a few students or professors, choosing instead to focus on those indicating broader sentiment, norms, or policy.
+The overall relevant event scores range from a minimum of 0 to a maximum of 1.

 Example: The support of a college paper by the President of Wesleyan University in light of calls for censorship and vandalism after an objectionable op-ed.

 Example: The University of Missouri police asks individuals who witness incidents of hateful and/or hurtful speech to immediately call the campus police station (or 911).

 Overall, the Relevant Events contributes 45% (Students are 20%, Admin are 15% and Faculty is 10%) as of the overall Heterodoxy score for each school given that they are the most up-to-date and relevant indicators for the current climate on campus.

 We add a caveat to the relevant events, penalizing schools by 3 points for each instance where the “heckler’s veto” is employed to cut short or stop a speaker from delivering their remarks.
 We further deduct 6 points from the overall Heterodoxy score if there is an assault on individuals (as defined legally) or significant property damage.

 Our methodology is the sum of four to five predictors and your experience may be different than what our findings represent as the climate on a particular campus.